qemu/qemu/docs/about/deprecated.rst

 ``opened`` was the last option) or cause errors.
 The property is therefore useless and should not be specified.

-``loaded`` property of ``secret`` and ``secret_keyring`` objects (since 6.0)
-''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-The only effect of specifying ``loaded=on`` in the command line or QMP ``object-add`` is that the secret is loaded immediately, possibly before all other options have been processed.
-This will either have no effect (if ``loaded`` was the last option) or cause options to be effectively ignored as if they were not given.
-The property is therefore useless and should not be specified.

 ``-display sdl,window_close=...`` (since 6.1)
 '''''''''''''''''''''''''''''''''''''''''''''